 INSTRUCTION REPERTOIRE: The DPS 4 has an instruction set that includes arithmetic instructions for performing decimal and binary operations (add, subtract, multiply, and divide) on packed or unpacked data, logical operations, editing functions, and operations for address computations.
-The IDP executes 148 instructions.
+The IDP executes 141 instructions, a super set of Level 62 instructions thereby assuring compatability.
 Operands can be binary, fixed point or decimal; in packed or unpacked format; on bytes, byte strings, or bit strings.
-The optional

-Scientific Instruction Set adds 24 instructions and floating point capabilities.
+The optional Scientific Instruction Set adds 24 instructions and floating point capabilities.